samsergey/formica/README.md

 (is (kons 1 (kons 2 3)) klist?)  ==>  #f
 ```

-Some functions to operate with klists:
+Some functions to operate with `klist`s:

 ```Scheme
 (define/c (kfold f x0)